 If you’ve enjoyed this green bean potato salad or any recipe on this site, give it a 5-star rating and leave a review.

 - 3 pounds potatoes cut into 1.5" cubes

 - 3/4 pound green beans stems removed and cut into 3" pieces

 - 1 medium red onion thinly sliced

 for the vinaigrette

 - 1/2 cup extra virgin olive oil

 - 1/2 cup red wine vinegar

-- Remove the green beans and set aside.
-Drain the potatoes into a colander and set aside.
+- Remove the green beans with a slotted spoon and set them aside.
+Drain the potatoes into a colander.